 May need many

 This product is aimed at those seeking more discreet and aesthetic control than candles or sticks.
+There will be no fire, smoke, or overpowering smells like citronella.
 Resembling a lantern, the Thermacell Patio Shield features a fuel cartridge, which removes the need for batteries or outlets.
-Each of the three included mats is designed to give you roughly 4 hours of protection, within 15 feet.
+Each of the three included mats is designed to give you roughly 4 hours of protection within 15 feet.
 It comes in a variety of colors, so you can match it to your seasonal decor or party theme.

 Ready to use